b-emrekalkan/getir_clone/README.md

 }
 ```

-## ✔ To add the Tailwind directives to your CSS; create "tailwind.css" file under "src" folder and add this script to "package.json" file 👇
+## ✔ To add the Tailwind directives to your CSS; create "tailwind.css" file under "src" folder, add this script to "package.json" file and run this command at the terminal 👇

 ```json
     "watch": "npx tailwindcss -i src/tailwind.css -o src/style.css --watch"